 Shower Tower is located in the next notch east of Soft and Juicy.
 This is about 400 feet away.
 This route has a double pillar with a small ledge in between.
 The middle part of the route is usually dry leaving a narrow pillar of ice on the top and bottom.

 Aspen Grove is a beautiful area and only accessible from Provo Canyon during winter.
 The Alpine Loop Road from American Fork is closed but is a favorite place for cross country skiers.
 Aspen Grove is where the most hiked trail for Mount Timpanogos starts.
 Sundance Ski Resort is located below Aspen Grove.

 Getting There: Drive up Provo Canyon to Aspen Grove / Sundance (exit #92), which is the first left after the tunnel.
-Sundance is 2 miles up the canyon on the left.
+Sundance is two miles up the canyon on the left.
 Aspen Grove is located farther along the main road and has a well signed parking area.
-There is a $3.00 parking fee at the trailhead that is good for 3 days.
+There is a $3.00 parking fee at the trailhead that is good for three days.

 Approach: The trail up Primrose Cirque starts north of the parking area.
-It is usually packed down in winter, except after a recent snow storm.
+Hikers may pack down the trail in winter.
+Expect to do some trail breaking after a recent snow storm.
 A junction will be a short distance down the trail.
-The route to Stewart Falls goes south and the other route toward Primrose Cirque and Mount Timpanogos goes north.
-The trail to Stewart Falls will take about 45 minutes to an hour to get to the base of the route.
+The route to Stewart Falls, aka Stewart Cascades, goes left or south and the other route toward Primrose Cirque and Mount Timpanogos goes north.
+The trail to Stewart Falls will take about 30 minutes to an hour to get to the base of the waterfall.